LORRAINE FENLON ARTIST

 I am still recuperating and having treatment and tests.
 It has had a huge significance and influence on my art.
 I am thrilled to be painting again and paint everyday.
 Every piece is precious.
 I put a lot of planning into it.

-I had become ill at a time in my art career when I was doing very well but I do realise I worked too hard and long days.
+I had become ill at a time in my art career when I was doing very well but I do realise I worked too hard and very long days.
 I was teaching, exhibiting, being commissioned, online sales and worked as a part-time accountant as well.
 Yes, maybe I was doing way too much.
 Now, I take life more slowly, I paint for myself and the Galleries and work goes on Instagram, my Website or Facebook.
 I am currently not teaching art but I do get a lot of enquiries.
 I really loved all of it especially the teaching.
 I credit teaching to acquiring new skills for my art process.
 I likened the students calling in to the house for their class, like family and friends, but coming to paint and chat.
 In March 2020, we could not have indoor classes, so like many others, I learnt to host online and top-down demonstrating on Zoom.
 Teaching has not gone from my passion.
-If you would like to add your name to the list for updates re my art, current galleries or classes, please subscribe via the link below.
+If you would like to add your name to the list for updates re my art, current galleries or classes, please subscribe here / enquire.
+Purchases can be arranged and all enquiries welcomed.
+When you subscribe, you will be the first to get exclusive offers, news and when shops and classes are running again.
+Thank you.

 Yes, life is too short, I am grateful to have my passion and relish using it'